linode/docs/docs/applications/development/git-source-control-management.md

     git commit

-Enter the commit message using your favorite file editor, then save and quit to finish writing the commit.
+Enter the commit message using your favorite text editor, then save and quit to finish writing the commit.
+Alternatively, you can use `git commit -m "commit_message"` and hit enter, substituting your intended commit message for `commit_message`.

 To copy an existing Git repository use the command: